+Rigid Lifelines warrants motorized equipment to be free from defects in material and workmanship for a period of two (2) years or 4,000 hours, commencing on the date of shipment to the first retail purchaser.
 Rigid Lifelines warrants its paint and finishes for a period of two (2) years.
 Warranty claims related to coatings must be accompanied by documentation of the product's application and environmental conditions from time of delivery to time of claim.